IBE

 6. A 2026 snapshot of influence in southern Indiana

-7. Why this story matters beyond one town
+7. Why this matters past one town

-4. Pull the property records.
+4. Pull property records.
 County-recorder GIS or property-search portals show ownership history.
 Trace land deals against zoning votes.

 6. Build a spreadsheet.
 Columns: name, role, donations given, contracts received, votes cast, land owned.
 That’s the picture.

-9. The bottom line
+9. Bottom line

 Sourcing standard: this article describes patterns that recur across multiple southern Indiana counties based on public-record review.
 Where specific firms, donations, or contracts are described, they reflect publicly available data from Indiana Secretary of State campaign-finance filings, county clerk records, and county-commission minutes.
 Specific individuals are not named without documented evidence.
 If you have a documented case — a contract, a donation record, a vote — that should be added to a future entry, submit a tip.